ETL Incremental Loading 101: A Comprehensive Guide

 Why Do You Need ETL Incremental Loading?

-• Better Risk Handling: The lesser amount of data to touch reduces any potential surface risk associated with a particular load.
-There are times when a given loading process may fail or malfunction, thereby leaving the target data in an inconsistent state.
+- Better Risk Handling: The lesser amount of data to touch reduces any potential surface risk associated with a particular load.
+Sometimes, a given loading process may fail or malfunction, leaving the target data inconsistent.
 The ETL Incremental Loading technique is a fractional loading method.
-It reduces the amount of data that you add or change and that may need to be rectified in the event of any irregularity.
+It reduces the amount of data you add or change, which may need to be rectified in the event of any irregularity.
 Because less data is reviewed, it also takes less time to validate the data and review changes.

-• Recording Historical Data: You will notice that many of the source systems regularly delete old data.
-This can be problematic as often you may require to report this data to your downstream systems.
+- Recording Historical Data: You will notice that many of the source systems regularly delete old data.
+This can be problematic as often you may be required to report this data to your downstream systems.
 Using the ETL Incremental Loading process, you will need to load only the new and modified data.
 This allows you to keep all the source data(including the data deleted from the upstream sources) in your target destination system.

 If you are looking to dive into the world of data integration and transformation, our blog offers two insightful articles that can help you navigate the ETL landscape.